RWKV/RWKV-wiki/docs/README.md

 RWKV (pronounced as RwaKuv) is an RNN with GPT-level LLM performance, which can also be directly trained like a GPT transformer (parallelizable).

+RWKV is an Open Source, non profit group, under the linux foundation.
+Supported by our sponsors.

 So it's combining the best of RNN and transformer - great performance, fast inference, fast training, saves VRAM, "infinite" ctxlen, and free sentence embedding.
 Moreover it's 100% attention-free.

 - [Discord Forum](https://discord.gg/bDSBUMeFpc)